Background pattern

 • Anxiety.

-• Some symptoms may occur if the injection was administered by mistake into a blood vessel, or if you have been given more Ropivacaína Altan than you should have (see also section 3 “If you are given more Ropivacaína Altan than you should have” above).
-These include seizures (convulsions), dizziness or lightheadedness, numbness of the lips and around the mouth, numbness of the tongue, hearing problems, vision problems, speech problems (dysarthria), muscle stiffness, and tremor.
+• Some symptoms may appear if the injection is given by mistake into a blood vessel or if you are given more Ropivacaína Altan than you should (see also section 3 "If you are given more Ropivacaína Altan than you should" above).
+These include seizures (convulsions), feeling dizzy or lightheaded, numbness of the lips and around the mouth, numbness of the tongue, hearing problems, vision problems, speech problems (dysarthria), muscle stiffness, and tremor.

 • Brief loss of consciousness (syncope).